Dali:

-Dali is perhaps most well-known for dishes historically cooked by the Bai, one of the city's ethnic minority groups, and should certainly not be missed by those stopping in the area.
-However, Dali is a melting-pot for many different cultures, and offers visitors the chance to sample numerous foods from around Yunnan Province and other Chinese delicacies.
+Dali is perhaps most well-known for dishes historically cooked by the Bai, one of its ethnic minority groups, and should certainly not be missed by those stopping in the area.
+However, the city is a melting-pot for many different cultures, and offers visitors the chance to sample numerous foods from around Yunnan Province and other Chinese delicacies.

 Further information about the food and drink of Dali can be found below: